lindattt/ainfo-project-v2/source/sphinx.rst

 The document ``conf.py`` contains Python instructions for the Sphinx builder.

-The information contained in this document ranges from...
+The information contained in this document covers project information, metadata, sphinx extensions, themes and so on.

 .. code-block:: python